skellis46/slipbox/improvisation and the threshold of the self.md

 > Starting with relaxation and silencing of the layers of inner narrative related to autobiographical-relational-social self, it progresses to the cessation of processes specifying phenomenal core self, such as agency, body-ownership, and spatio-temporal located-ness, then to the basic interoceptive sense of body presence (Farb et al., 2007; Siderits et al., 2013; Dahl et al., 2015; Dor-Ziderman et al., 2016; Metzinger, 2020).
 However, such temporary quieting down in and of itself may not yet be cessation of the constructed self as the implicit categorizations that reify the self and objects may be still operating in the unconscious substrate (Germano and Waldron, 2006).
 Thus, selflessness can be understood in a more refined way as not merely inner silence but as a more fundamental transformation of the nature of cognition in which cognitive processes switch from the exclusive reliance on conceptually constructed dualistic subject-object structures to a more direct unconstructed way of cognizing via NDA itself.
 (Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)

-It’s not even [...] dilation.
-It disappears, like there isn’t time [...] whether it’s three seconds or a second or two minutes or four, it’s irrelevant [...]
-Time just doesn’t function.”
-(Simon Ellis, conversation with Rosie Lee, 19 May 2026, 28:13–28:31)
+It's not even [...] dilation.
+It disappears, like there isn't time [...] whether it's three seconds or a second or two minutes or four, it's irrelevant [...]
+Time just doesn't function.”
+(Simon Ellis, conversation with Rosemary Lee, 19 May 2026, 28:13–28:31)

-“I think what I’m saying [is] oscillating from being a self, deeply dancing, to being no self, backwards and forwards between those two.”
+“I think what I'm saying [is] oscillating from being a self, deeply dancing, to being no self, backwards and forwards between those two.”
-(Simon Ellis, conversation with Rosie Lee, 19 May 2026, 37:54–38:03)
+(Simon Ellis, conversation with Rosemary Lee, 19 May 2026, 37:54–38:03)

-“It’s as if I stop being the organiser and the doer, the person who’s doing all that sensing [...] as if I disappear completely.”
+“It's as if I stop being the organiser and the doer, the person who's doing all that sensing [...] as if I disappear completely.”

 see also conversation re 'being in' and that not making sense.